ptc-arena/arena-BI-templates/Tableau/readme.md

 <br><br>

 Q: I still need help, what should I do?<br>
-A: Please contact your Arena Account Manager, Customer Success Coach, or Arena Support and we’ll gladly review your connection issue and get your Power BI environment loaded with your Arena data.
+A: Please contact your Arena Account Manager, Customer Success Coach, or Arena Support and we’ll gladly review your connection issue and get your Tableau environment loaded with your Arena data.

 <br>